DJS Commandsv2 docs

 Switching adapters later

-Because the Storage contract is the same across adapters, moving from Mongo to Postgres later means changing two lines:
+Because handler code only receives storage, moving from Mongo to Postgres later means changing storage wiring:

 + import { drizzleStorage } from "@djs-commands/adapter-drizzle";